lwr/EPromises/README.md

   ```
   [see this example](demo/simple.html)

-  if polyfills are not required (etc. injected in other way), the smallest version `dist/EPromise.min.js` should be used.
+  if polyfills are not required (etc. injected in another way), the smallest version `dist/EPromise.min.js` should be used.

 - Modern browser with esm supports
   ```html